AnyBlok/AnyBlok/doc/README.rst

     # position.py describe the model Position

 Some blok can have requirement.
-Each blok define this dependences:
+Each blok define this dependencies:

 * required: the blok must be loaded before
 * optional: If the blok exist, it will be loaded

-A blok can be declared ``autoinstall`` if the blok is not install at the load of the registry, then this blok will be loaded and installed
+A blok can be declared ``autoinstall`` if the blok is not installed upon the loading of the registry, then this blok will be loaded and installed

 **Worker blok**::